-99% of the time the query engine will be able to automatically detect which local or global secondary index you intend to use.
-For that 1% of the time when it's ambiguous, you can manually specify the index.
-This can also be useful if you want the results to be sorted by a particular index:
+Most of the time the query engine will be able to automatically detect which local or global secondary index you intend to use.
+If the index is ambiguous, you can manually specify the index.
+This can also be useful if you want the results to be sorted by a particular index when only querying the hash key.